 What Will a Law Firm Do for Me in Sarasota?

 Research has shown that more than 90% of personal injury cases that have representation from an attorney result in a payout, and on average, the payout is 60% more than those without, depending on the case at hand.

 After calling The Law Place, we will make an assessment of your case by asking some simple questions.
 We will then advise you on whether we believe you have a valid claim.
-Our personal injury lawyers have the experience required to give you good advice so that you can decide how you would like to proceed.
+Our car accident lawyers have the experience required to give you good advice so that you can decide how you would like to proceed.
 If you decide you would like to continue to be represented by our law firm, then we will organize an in-depth case review.

 In the in-depth consultation, we will layout the fee structure and explain how we can help you.
 At this point, you could still decide not to proceed, but if you do want to continue, then we will take over your case so that you can focus on your recovery.
 We will handle the investigation and collect evidence so that you have the best possible chance of a fair settlement amount.

 Most car accident cases involving defective products in Sarasota end in settlement.
 However, if your case does go to court, then we will have built up a strong case to prove that you deserve reasonable compensation for your injury.

 How Much Does It Cost to Hire Attorney for a Car Accident Case in Sarasota?

 At The Law Place, we understand how stressful dealing with a car accident can be, especially when you have been the victim of defective car parts.
 No-one should be put at risk of injury or death because a safety feature that was designed to protect them failed.